-Using the Class record from earlier, the size of the class can be restricted using a Vect and the size included in the type by parameterising the record with the size.
+Using the class record from the original introduction to records.
+The size of the class can be restricted using a Vect and the size promoted to the type level by parameterising the record with the size.
 For example:

 '''

 record SizedClass (size : Nat) where

 constructor SizedClassInfo

 students : Vect size Person

 className : String

 '''